internetarchive/dweb-archive/docs/archive_architecture_ipfs.md

 ## Data architecture.

-Clients navigate to resources by three methods (Browse, Search or by external URLS including ItemIDs)
+Clients navigate to resources by three methods (Browse, Search or by external URLS including identifiers)

 All queries are JSON based and go via dweb.archive.org, microservices or direct to archive.org